Policy: Section XI

 Hearings for possible violations that occur near or after the end of an academic term and cannot be resolved prior to the end of term will typically be held as soon as possible after the end of the term.
 This may include times when classes are not in session in order to resolve the complaint promptly.
 The Complainant and the Respondent will be notified of any delays or changes in the resolution timeline.

 Once the hearing date is finalized, the Title IX Coordinator will send notice of the hearing to the parties.
 This notice will be sent no less than ten (10) business days prior to the hearing.
-Once mailed, emailed, and/or received in-person, notice will be presumptively delivered.
+Once mailed, emailed, otherwise electronically delivered, and/or received in-person, notice will be presumptively delivered.

 The notice will contain: